 - Rama’s coming of age, the exile, the Hanuman saga, andthe Final battle make four key storylines within the epic.
 This can be an intentional, elaborate system, which formed a time measure of four years.
 After thatthere would be adjustments to the leap year.
-For this samereason, the Greeks had Olympic games, the Hindus Kumbha Mela.
-Changing the narrative every year until the big festivity would insurethat there are no confusions on which year it is.
+For this same reason, the Greeks had the Olympic games, and the Hindus Kumbha Mela.
+Changing the narrative every year until the big festivity would insurethat there are no confusions about which year it is.